dorranh/renkulab-docker/README.md

 [![pullreminders](https://pullreminders.com/badge.svg)](https://pullreminders.com?ref=badge)

-# Renkulab Docker Images
+# RenkuLab Docker Images

-Renkulab Docker Images contain minimal dependencies for launching interactive environments like Jupyterlab and RStudio from the Renku platform.
+RenkuLab Docker images contain minimal dependencies for launching interactive environments like JupyterLab and RStudio from the Renku platform.
 They also each contain a version of the [renku cli](https://github.com/SwissDataScienceCenter/renku-python).

 ## Usage

-The basic python (renkulab-py) and basic R (renkulab-r) images are available via [renku project templates](https://github.com/SwissDataScienceCenter/renku-project-template) that you select upon renku project creation on the renkulab platform, or locally via `renku init`.
+The basic python (renkulab-py), basic R (renkulab-r), and basic Julia (renkulab-julia) images are available via
+[renku project templates](https://github.com/SwissDataScienceCenter/renku-project-template)
+that you select upon renku project creation on the RenkuLab platform, or locally via `renku init`.

 If you would like to use an image built from this repo that is